The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Reader's Guide
 1. Read this project's home page first!
-2. Follow the download and work instructions below to get the course as a folder on your pc or laptop.
+2. Follow the steps in the section Instructions below to get the course on your pc or laptop.
-3. Read the document The-GeoStack-Project-Read-Me.pdf in the main folder.
-4. Follow the advice below on checking and building your skill levels to follow this course.
+3. Follow the advice in the section Skill Levels below to check and get the required skill levels for this course.
 5. Do the 1-day GeoStack Workshop.
 6. Explore the overview videos and tutorial clips on the YouTube channel for the different parts of the full course.
 7. Do the full 10-day GeoStack Course.

-## Legal
-### Licenses
-This project is published as an Open Source Software project with Open Content for easy re-use.
-- The software is released under the [European Union Public License (EUPL)](https://joinup.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt).
-  - More information on the EUPL can be found in the FAQ on [EUPL.eu](https://eupl.eu/), in the [EUPL pre-amble text (PDF)](https://ec.europa.eu/idabc/servlets/Doca59b.pdf?id=30149) and on [this EUPL wikipage on Wikipedia](https://en.wikipedia.org/wiki/European_Union_Public_Licence).
-- The content is released und the [Creative Commmons Attribution License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
-  - Read the full legal license [here](https://creativecommons.org/licenses/by/4.0/legalcode).

-Datasets, Software and online services used in this course from third parties are (re-)used under their own respective licenses.

-### Disclaimer
-Scope limitations: the software and content of this project are only intended to learn about programming geospatial dataset processing in Python and programming webapplications in TypeScript for the visualization of this geospatial data on digital topographical maps.

-Disclaimer:
-1) Deciding on the fitness for use and using the software and content is your own responsibility.
-2) Any other application or use of the software and content other then for educational purposes is not intended and not advised!

 ## Learning Goals
+The learning goals of this course are to create and run a free and light-weight Open Source Geospatial Software Stack (GeoStack) in a Virtual Machine (VM) on a stand-alone pc and to program webapplications to visualize geospatial datasets on locally hosted topographical digital maps from OpenStreetMap and OpenSeaMap.

+So this course is about downloading some software and data sets from the internet, adjust it so it can run on the pc in 'Flight mode' without an internet connection and then learn how to install and configure the GeoStack and program Geospatial Webapplications by using 100% Open Source Software, Open Standards and Open Content!

 There are 3 learning goals:
 1. End goal:          Programming Webapplications in TypeScript
 2. Intermediate goal: Programming Middleware in Python